verana-labs/verifiable-trust-vpr-spec/spec.md

 This method can only be called directly by the following Participant module methods, with no signer check:

-- [Cancel Participant VP Last Request](#mod-pp-msg-6-cancel-participant-vp-last-request) (only when the cancellation terminates the permission)
+- [Cancel Participant OP Last Request](#mod-pp-msg-6-cancel-participant-op-last-request) (only when the cancellation terminates the permission)
 - [Revoke Participant](#mod-pp-msg-9-revoke-participant)
 - [Slash Participant Trust Deposit](#mod-pp-msg-12-slash-participant-trust-deposit)